meyju/ansible-loop-playbook/README.md

 # ansible-loop-playbook

 Running `ansible-playbook` in loop for multiple inventorys.
 It is parsing the '-i|--inventory|--inventory-file' argument and looping over it.
 It works like the '-l' argument for specificing host limits, but it is translated to the inventory parameter.
+Also `.vault_pass_*` files are loaded and passed to ansible, the suffix of the file will be used as vault ID label.

 After a run over multiple inventorys a total "PLAY RECAP" will be shown.